12 Best Lower Back Home Exercises To Build Strength

 Warnings

 Always consult a doctor before beginning a new exercise program.
-For those experiencing persistent or strong pain in their backs, visit your healthcare provider or physical therapist before beginning a workout routine (even with a personal trainer).
+For those experiencing persistent or strong back pain, visit your healthcare provider or physical therapist before beginning a workout routine (even with a personal trainer).

-If you experienced a traumatic injury such as a fall or accident, always seek medical help and further evaluation to rule out serious conditions.
+If you experience a traumatic injury such as a fall or accident, always seek medical help and further evaluation to rule out serious conditions.

 FAQs